-There are few reasons to undergo an abdominal hysterectomy surgery.
+Abdominal hysterectomy can be performed for a couple of different reasons.
 One of them is heavier than normal periods.
 Among other common reasons for hysterectomy belongs pelvic pain for which other treatments proved insufficient.
-However, the most common reason for abdominal hysterectomy is tumours such as fibroids and various cancers, including uterine cancer, ovarian cancer, and cervical cancer.
+However, most of the time, abdominal hysterectomy is performed for the treatment of tumors such as fibroids and various cancers, involving uterine cancer, ovarian cancer, and cervical cancer.

-Abdominal hysterectomy starts from an incision in the patient’s lower abdomen.
-Through it, a doctor removes organs according to the type of hysterectomy procedure:
+Abdominal hysterectomy operation begins by making an incision in the patient’s lower abdomen.
+This way, the doctor removes the organs with accordance to the kind of hysterectomy procedure:

 • Partial hysterectomy – during partial hysterectomy patient’s womb is removed without removing the cervix.
-However, this type of uterus removal is not really common due to the risk of cervical cancer.
+Though this type of hysterectomy is not very common because of the risk of cervical cancer.

-• Total hysterectomy – in a total hysterectomy, the doctor removes both womb and cervix.
+• Total hysterectomy – the surgeon removes both womb and cervix during a total hysterectomy,

 • Total hysterectomy with bilateral salpingo-oophorectomy – in this type of hysterectomy procedure, a doctor attempts to remove not only womb and cervix but also the fallopian tubes and ovaries.

 • Radical hysterectomy – radical hysterectomy is the type of uterus removal with the widest scope.
-During it, doctors remove womb, cervix, the fallopian tubes, the ovaries, and part of the vagina.
-This type finds use predominantly as a treatment for aggressive cancers.
+During this type of operation, womb, cervix, fallopian tubes, the ovaries, and a part of the vagina are removed by the surgeons.
+This method is most beneficial as a treatment for aggressive cancer cases.